ArcBlock/forge-docs/src/README.md

 For more details on how Forge SDK works, see the respective documentation for [Forge Architecture](arch/), [Forge Core](core/) [Tools](tools/). -->

-## Versions of Forge SDK Components
+## Forge SDK Component Latest Version

 Here is the list of latest version of various Forge SDK components: